morealaz/asdf-rs/README.md

 # asdf-rs
-Rust library and command line tools to work with Adaptable Seismic Data Format.
+Rust library and command line tools to work with the Adaptable Seismic Data Format (ASDF).